This post may contain affiliate links, meaning I may get a small monetary kickback. More info

 The beauty of the Miracle Morning is that it’s yours.
 If you’re getting up one hour earlier than you have to, make it work for you.

-I wake up at 5:30 when Adams wakes up for work.
+I wake up at 5:30 when my partner wakes up for work.
 When I was determined to completing each step of the Miracle Morning, I went downstairs and meditated for five minutes.
 Then visualized my ideal lifestyle.
 Or, if I was feeling unmotivated that day, I imagined myself working on a project, which created a surge of motivation to get up and do it.

 But that was then.
 Back in late December and January, I was enthralled with the process and delighted in checking off my activities on a makeshift accountability sheet.